social-analytics/express/README.md

 # Express Code Style Guide

 *How to structure your code for Express 4.
 The purpose of this style guide is to provide guidance on building Express 4 apps.
 We will show the conventions we use and why we use them.
-Hopefully by following this style guide, all team members will be able to follow a consistent coding structure.*
+Hopefully by following this style guide, all team members will be able to follow a consistent coding structure and our Express 4 web application will be more maintable, readable.*

 ## Table of Contents